kj851/CloudPulse/README.md

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the BSD 3-Clause License — see [LICENSE](LICENSE) for details.
 3. Use the tips section to apply optimizations.
 4. Set up alerts for budget thresholds.